gradliss/changelog-gradle-plugin/README.md

 ```
 ### Configuration

-The only thing you have to define in your build.gradle is the filename of your changelog.
-At this point we only support .md extension so that the plugin can work correctly.
+If you want to use this plugin you have nothing to configure.
+All options are optinal.

 **Optional:**

+- `filename` You can set the filename for your changelog file.
+Default filename is "changelog.md".

  - `snapshotWithTimestamp` You can define whether or not the snapshot version string contains a timestamp.
 By default the snapshot version does not contain a timestamp.